t217145/wpdemo/README.md

 After provisioning
 ---
-Is the provision successed, it will show the URL of your webapps <u>xxxx.azurewebsites.net</u>
+Is the provision successed, it will show the URL of your webapps xxxx.azurewebsites.net<br />
 But the wordpress installation is not yet ready.
-You may need to wait for 5 minutes.
+You may need to wait for 5 minutes.<br />
-And then open the browser and visit the URL generated as output in provisioning step.
+And then open the browser and visit the URL generated as output in provisioning step.<br />